google/objax/docs/source/dev/adding_module.rst

 Writing unit tests
 ------------------

-Unit tests are required for all code changes and new code of Objax library.
+Unit tests are required for most code changes and new code of Objax library.
-However test are not required for `examples <https://github.com/google/objax/tree/master/examples>`_.
+However tests are not required for `examples <https://github.com/google/objax/tree/master/examples>`_.

 All unit tests are placed into `tests <https://github.com/google/objax/tree/master/tests>`_ directory.
 They are grouped into different files based on what they are testing.